Joining the Crimea to Russia

 Despite the fact that Crimea has been a part of Russia for two centuries, Turkey has never stopped looking at the blessed land of the peninsula with appetite, seeing in any temporary weakening of the Russian state a likely chance for the realization of its revenge-seeking aspirations.
 The collapse of the Soviet Union stirred up Ankara’s earlier appetites.
 The fact is that the obviously weak and indecisive Ukrainian government was unable to keep the Crimea within Ukraine for a long time.
 Moreover, the very location of the Crimean Peninsula as part of Ukraine was a historical mistake.
 Nikita Khrushchev handed over the Crimea to the Ukrainian SSR, since Ukraine was part of the Soviet Union, and at that time very few could think of the impending collapse of the Soviet state.
 Boris Yeltsin again gave the Crimea "to Ukraine", who did not put forward territorial claims to Ukraine during the meeting in Belovezhskaya Pushcha and actually missed the possibility of a conflict-free return of the peninsula to the Russian state.
 As a result, the Crimea for twenty-three years was part of the Ukrainian state.
 During this time, new generations of Crimeans have had time to be born, grow up, become adult adults.
 As you know, the Crimean Tatars in 1944 were deported from the territory of the Crimea and resettled in Central Asia and Kazakhstan.
 The official reason for the deportation was the collaboration of the Crimean Tatar population with the Nazi invaders during the occupation of the peninsula.
 Meanwhile, at least 35 thousands of Crimean Tatars served in the ranks of the fighting Red Army, 36,6% of the Crimean Tatars who fought with the Soviet troops died on the battlefield.
 Five Crimean Tatars were awarded the highest state award of the USSR - the title of Hero of the Soviet Union.
 Among them are Major Tyifuk Abdul (1915-1945) Guard - the commander of the 2 Infantry Battalion of the 175 Guards Infantry Regiment of the 58 Guards Infantry Division, who died after assigning the title of Hero of the Soviet Union; Sergeant Major Uzeir Abdurakhmanov (1916-1992), Guard Major Abduraim Rashidov (1912-1984) - Deputy Commander of the 162 Guards Bomber Aviation Regiment; Guard Lieutenant Colonel Fetislyam Abilov (1915-2005) - Commander of the 130-th Guards Rifle Regiment of the 44-th Guards Rifle Division of the 65-th Army; foreman Seitnafe Seitveliyev (1919-1983).
 Renowned pilot Ametkhan Sultan was awarded the title Hero of the Soviet Union twice.
 Nevertheless, the deportation touched the heroes of World War II, as well as their family members.
 As a result of the deportation, which was universal, the Soviet Union acquired another negatively-minded nation.

 Unlike Chechens, Ingushes, Karachays, Balkars, Kalmyks and a number of other peoples, the Crimean Tatars were not allowed to return to the Crimea until the 1989 year.
 In the wake of the struggle to return to the Crimea, the Crimean Tatar national movement arose and became widely known both in the country and abroad.
 It originated in Uzbekistan, where the majority of the Crimean Tatars were deported.
 Since 1960-ies.
 Crimean Tatar activists living in Uzbekistan began to periodically visit Crimea.
 However, the activity of the Crimean Tatar national movement was suppressed by law enforcement and intelligence agencies.
 At the same time, the Soviet leadership did not take any real measures to counter the national movement.
 As a result, a paradoxical situation was created - on the one hand, the Soviet leadership could not (or did not want?)
 To work out and implement a strategy to normalize relations with the Crimean Tatar population, on the other hand, opposition to the national movement of the Crimean Tatars was very sluggish.
 Now it looks like a deliberate creation of grounds for the West to accuse the Soviet state of oppressing national minorities.
 It was in 1970-1980-ies, during the struggle for the return of the Crimean Tatars to the Crimea, that many modern leaders of the Crimean Tatar national movement, including the well-known Mustafa Dzhemilev, began their political activities.
 However, until the beginning of the “perestroika”, the Soviet leadership did not take any measures towards solving the “Crimean Tatar issue”.
 Only in 1987 a commission was created headed by Andrei Gromyko.
 At this time, the Crimean Tatars made up only 1% of the population of the Crimea, 1% were the Crimean Tatars in Uzbekistan, where most of the deported families lived.
 Two years later, in 1989, the mass return of Crimean Tatars from Central Asia began.
 Initially, many Crimean Tatars, on the way to the Crimea, stayed in the Krasnodar Territory.
 Here, on Taman, the Crimean Tatar communities quickly appeared and strengthened in the villages.
 In Crimea, the Crimean Tatars returning from Central Asia began the practice of “self-capture” of vacant lands - after all, their houses and land were occupied by new tenants long ago.
 With 1991 2007 for years. on the territory of the Crimean peninsula, more than 40 of thousands of hectares of land were seized, where about 300 villages appeared for compact residence of the Crimean Tatar population.
 Since the southern coast of Crimea and Sevastopol were closed for the resettlement of the Crimean Tatars, they began to settle in the Simferopol region, along the Yevpatoriya highway, in Sudak, Alushta, and Partenit.
 Currently, the number of Crimean Tatars in the Crimea is about 250 thousand people, 10% of whom live in the capital of the Crimean Republic, Simferopol.
 Thus, the number of the Crimean Tatar population from 1989 to 2015. grew from 38 thousand to 250 thousand people.
 The Crimean Tatar population is distinguished by a higher demographic increase than the representatives of the other peoples of the Crimea.
 Against the background of constant land conflicts and social and everyday insecurity of many Crimean Tatars, during the 1990-s - 2000-s.
-Conflicts repeatedly flared up in Crimea, both between the Crimean-Tatar and Russian-speaking population, and between the Crimean Tatars and law enforcement agencies.

 The Crimean Tatar nationalists have always played a certain role in forcing the situation.
 They tried to completely subordinate the entire Crimean Tatar people to their interests and arrogate to themselves the right to speak on behalf of all representatives of the Crimean Tatar population.
 At the same time, the leaders of nationalist organizations were guided not so much by the real needs of the Crimean Tatar population as by their own political and economic interests.